kubernetes/enhancements/keps/sig-auth/4940-psa-block-host-field-in-probes/README.md

 The following integration tests will be added to verify the PSA validation logic:

-1. Test that pods with `.host` field set in probes are rejected when PSA is enabled with baseline level
+1. Test that pods with `.host` field set to disallowed values in probes are rejected when PSA is enabled with baseline level
+2. Test that pods with `.host` field set to allowed values in probes are accepted when PSA is enabled with baseline level
-2. Test that pods without `.host` field set in probes are allowed when PSA is enabled with baseline level
+3. Test that pods without `.host` field set in probes are allowed when PSA is enabled with baseline level
-3. Test that existing pods with `.host` field set continue to work when PSA is enabled
+4. Test that existing pods with `.host` field set continue to work when PSA is enabled
-4. Test that pods with `.host` field set are allowed when PSA is disabled or using an older version
+5. Test that pods with `.host` field set are allowed when PSA is disabled or using an older version

 These tests will be added to:
 - `test/integration/auth/podsecurity_test.go`